 The feeling of being overwhelmed by just how much has to be done; the irritation caused by fatigue; the crankiness attributed to sleep deprivation and anxiety are all part of the package for all parents.
 And believe me, you will need all the help you can get to handle not just the practical aspects of parenting but also the physical and the mental impact of all the work that you have to put in.

-Now, the problem is that of the contentious topic concerning EOs, their use on newborns and children happens to be one.
+Now, the problem is that of the contentious topic concerning essential oils, their use on newborns and children happens to be one.
 So, if you have read up on this, I bet you are already spooked out of your wits.
 But, fret not!
 Olivia is right here to separate the fact from fiction and the truth from the baseless tirade that invokes fear.

 Background: The Vapor Rub Disaster That Started The Trouble About Essential Oils!